Mandai massacre: Mass violence and refugee crisis

+Relief operations and government inquiry

 At 6:00 a.m., a contingent of the Rajasthan Armed Constabulary and a platoon of Tripura Armed Police proceeded towards Mandai from Jirania.
 On their way, they found an entire village burning in Purba Noabadi.
 After dousing the flames, they proceeded.
 By the time they reached Mandai all the houses and huts were reduced to ashes, except the LAMPS building.
 After two hours, the injured were sent to GB hospital in a truck.
 Those who survived were given shelter across different schools of Agartala.
 Those events followed by curfews existing several months throughout the state.

 On 8 July 1980, the Ministry of Home Affairs set up the Dinesh Singh Committee to investigate the massacre.